Last Updated on October 24, 2023

 Thankfully, you don’t have to toss out those unwanted textiles.
 Here’s everything you need to know about finding textile recycling near you.

 First, what even is textile recycling?
-Textile recycling is the process of recovering fabric, fiber or yarn and reprocessing the textile material into useful products.
+Clothes recycling is the process of recovering fabric, fiber or yarn and reprocessing the textile material into useful products.

 FYI, textiles can be anything from your towels, to your clothes, to your tablecloths.
 To recycle them, textile waste products are gathered from various sources.
 This can be from textile recycling bins, organizations, events, or through donations.